 For more information on groundwater sampling see MDA guidance document GD12 Groundwater Sampling Guidance.

-All samples must be collected, transported and stored in accordance with applicable EPA, DOT and MDA approved procedures, including chain of custody.
-Quality Assurance/Quality Control (QA/QC) plans and analytical methods from commercial laboratories analyzing standard List 1, 2 & 3 compounds must be approved by MDA.
+All samples must be collected, transported and stored in accordance with applicable Environmental Protection Agency (EPA), Department of Transportation (DOT) and MDA approved procedures, including chain of custody.
+Quality Assurance/Quality Control (QA/QC) plans and analytical methods from commercial laboratories analyzing standard Lists 1 and 2 compounds must be approved by the MDA.
 Lists of commercial laboratories with approved QA/QC plans are provided in MDA guidance document GD23 Pre-approved Commercial Laboratories: Fixed Base and Mobile.

 After field work is completed, an Agricultural Chemical Incident Remedial Investigation Report must be submitted to the MDA (GD10 Agricultural Chemical Incident Remedial Investigation Report and Corrective Action Plan).
 If the RI activities completed do not accomplish the objectives of the RI Work Plan, additional field activities and reports may be necessary.
 The CIS (Attachment 2) should be completed, submitted, and discussed in the RI Report.

 The RI Report should be a comprehensive document.
 All data used, including geological logs, well construction logs, and laboratory data, should be reproduced in the appropriate tables and appendices, without referring to previous reports.